Skip to content

 Replace [YOUR_APP_NAME] with the desired name for your project folder.

-Configure Git remotes (Pro Plan)
+Configure Git remotes (Complete Plan)

-Pro plan required
+Complete plan required

 To set up your project with Git, you need to configure the remote repositories.
 This allows you to push your changes to your own repository and keep track of updates from the original KMPShip repository.